SpinningSkull/dotfiles/README.md

 ### Welcome to my dotfiles, I'm Joel from Catalonia, Spain.
 ![X](https://img.shields.io/twitter/follow/Louikizz)

-📥 I am publishing these dotfiles based on i3wm, which are installed on Debian Kali Linux.ㅤㅤㅤㅤㅤㅤㅤㅤㅤ ‎ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤ‎ The dependencies are:
+📥 I am publishing these dotfiles based on i3wm, which are installed on Debian Kali Linux.ㅤㅤㅤㅤㅤㅤㅤㅤ The dependencies are:

 | Name          | Link                                         |
 |---------------|----------------------------------------------|